Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Subhalo boost factor for velocity-dependent annihilation

-where $\mumin$ and $\mumax$ are the subhalo reduced minimal and maximal masses, given a host halo of mass $M_{\rm host}$ and a DM particle scenario.
-The Sommerfeld-corrected subhalo $J$-factor or boost mass index of \citeeq{eq:alphaS} allows us to determine the different indices, $\alphacoul$, $\alphasat$, and $\alphares$, from the Sommerfeld mass index $s_m$ given in \citeeq{eq:sm_values}.
-This separation is rather artificial though, because the Sommerfeld enhancement factor smoothly transits between these different regimes.
-However, it has the virtue of providing fully analytical scaling relations and a fine understanding of parameter dependencies, despite the cost in precision.
-Mind the last term of the result obtained for resonances, which features $\mutunit$ and includes the possibility of having $\mumin<\mutunit$, in which case we have to account for the unitarity saturation of resonances.
+As an additional detail, mind the last term of the result obtained for resonances, which features $\mutunit$ and includes the possibility of having $\mumin<\mutunit$, in which case we have to account for the unitarity saturation of resonances.
 In this small corner of the parameter space, the Sommerfeld-corrected index $\alphares$ changes, which we write explicitly by using $\alphares^{\rm unit}$ (this term is not crucial, so we will mostly neglect it in forthcoming discussion).
 As the frames indicate, these are still very insightful results which allow us to fully understand how the Sommerfeld enhancement propagates over a full population of subhalos.

-Assuming a value for $\epsilon_\phi$ such that $\mmin<\mtsat(\epsilon_\phi)<\mmax$, the upper subhalo mass range $\in[\mtsat(\epsilon_\phi),m_{\rm max}]$ lies in the Coulomb regime (provided $\mtsat<m_{\rm max}$), while the lower one $\in[m_{\rm min},\mtsat(\epsilon_\phi)]$ lies in the saturation regime (provided $m_{\rm min}<\mtsat(\epsilon_\phi)$), for which the asymptotic mass slopes associated with the corresponding $J$-factors take different values---resonances further show up in the saturation regime.
+Assuming a value for $\epsilon_\phi$ such that $\mmin<\mtsat(\epsilon_\phi)<\mmax$, the upper subhalo mass range $\in[\mtsat(\epsilon_\phi),m_{\rm max}]$ lies in the Coulomb regime, while the lower one $\in[m_{\rm min},\mtsat(\epsilon_\phi)]$ lies in the saturation regime, for which the asymptotic mass slopes associated with $J_{{\cal S},{\rm sub}}$ take different values---resonances further show up in the saturation regime.
 Each regime is featured by its own index $\alpha_s$, whose generic form is given in \citeeq{eq:alphaS}.
-The dominant boundary terms will be selected according to the sign of each index: a positive sign implies less massive and therefore more numerous and more concentrated subhalos contributing to the signal---see the discussion around \citeeq{eq:alpha_boost} and \citeeq{eq:alpha_boost_sign}.
+The dominant boundary term of each piece in \citeeq{eq:JSsub} will be selected according to the sign of each index: as explained above, a positive sign implies a dominant contribution from lighter and therefore more numerous and more concentrated subhalos.
 Let us inspect these indices in more detail, by combining \citeeq{eq:sm_values} and \citeeq{eq:alphaS}: \ben \alpha_s =

 \overset{\text{numerical}}{\underset{\text{evaluation}}{\longrightarrow}} \\ \alphares \approx